 What is the shockwave therapy recovery time?

-It takes time to see a benefit from shockwave therapy.
+It takes time to see the benefits of shockwave therapy.
 Generally, maximal benefit occurs 4-6 weeks after the last session.

 Can shock wave therapy cause damage?

 If used correctly at the proper settings, it is unlikely to cause damage.
-It is one of the reasons we use it for tendonitis, as the risks are less than other interventions, such as tendon injections.
+It is one of the reasons we use it for tendonitis, as the risks are lower than those associated with other interventions, such as tendon injections.

 Shockwave treatment side effects: what are they?